rabaur/ebdwebsite.github.io/software.md

 ## 4. Installing DecodingSpaces

-_DecodingSpaces_ is a plugin for Grasshopper (which is a plugin for Rhino).
+_DecodingSpaces_ is a plugin for Grasshopper.

 Visit [https://toolbox.decodingspaces.net/download-decodingspaces-toolbox/](#) and download the .zip file.
 Make sure you have made the plugin runnable by following the steps on this website.